Schedule Consultation

 [#3]Trend #2 – Full-Wall Built-In Entertainment Systems With Hidden Storage[#3]

 Sometimes, media walls do aim for focal point status.
 Full-wall built-in media systems transform an entire wall into a highly functional design highlight, extending from floor to ceiling to maximize both storage and visual impact.
-Beyond housing a television, these engagement walls accommodate books, decorative objects, and concealed wiring, replacing the need for multiple furniture pieces.
+Beyond the television, these walls accommodate books, decorative objects, and concealed wiring, replacing the need for multiple furniture pieces.
 Beyond the convenience, custom built-ins optimize vertical space, which is an essential strategy in NYC home design.

 Media wall from our Manhattan Co-Op Renovation at 245 E 54th St.